-At Windom Area Hospital, our mission is ‘Dedicated to Health’.
+At Windom Area Health, our mission is ‘Dedicated to Health’.
 While you are visiting us, this dedication can be shown through our highly trained and compassionate staff that is responsive to your health concerns and needs, along with a clean, comfortable environment.

 All rooms are private, each with its own bathroom.
 Each bed has controls on both sides as well as a “call button,” connected to the nursing station.